“You’re So Controlling!”

 Posted Sep 20, 2016

-Ever said this to your partner?
-Or had your partner say it to you?
-Or one of its oh-so-many variants?—such as:
+Have you ever said this to your partner?
+Or had your partner say it—or one of its oh-so-many variants, listed below—to you?

 Clearly, neither response is likely to move the conflict between you toward a mutually acceptable resolution.
 Odds are they’ll only make matters worse.
 But before suggesting much more fruitful ways of conveying the exasperating experience of being controlled, let me describe the key problem in expressing your annoyance in so inflammatory a fashion.